Updates

 Putt Putt

-Having reviewed and incorporated the community's feedback, the existing putt putt will be retained.
+Having reviewed and incorporated the community's feedback, the existing putt putt will be retained and refurbished.

 Community consultation